5 Common Diseases Caused by Mosquitoes

 4. Japanese Encephalitis

 Japanese Encephalitis is another disease caused by mosquito bites.
-Culex mosquito carries the JE virus that develops in marshes, stagnant water around plants and flooded paddy fields.
-This virus typically attacks the human brain and spinal cord, and the symptoms are mild.
+Culex mosquito carries the JE virus that develops in marshes, stagnant water around plants, and flooded paddy fields.
+This virus typically attacks the human brain and spinal cord, and the symptoms are mild and can cause severe neurological damage or death.

 Symptoms